mono/website/archived/accessibility_team_meetings_2008_jun_11.md

     (04:43:09 PM) bgmerrell: knocte: you're probably interested in what i was just telling sandy, too.
     (04:43:37 PM) knocte: yeah, sounds good
     (04:43:51 PM) knocte: well first, let's say we can consider the meeting finished, thanks to all!
-    (04:44:04 PM) knocte has changed the topic to: http://www.mono-project.com/Accessibility (04:44:05 PM) sandy: thank you knocte for doing such a great job leading it (04:44:15 PM) Ray: thanks you!
+    (04:44:04 PM) knocte has changed the topic to: Accessibility (04:44:05 PM) sandy: thank you knocte for doing such a great job leading it (04:44:15 PM) Ray: thanks you!
     (04:44:26 PM) knocte: thanks sandy, you all have helped me much too